The southernmost part of Eurasia. Mainland Eurasia brief description for children

 • Indo-Gangetic Plain

-The relief of the northern and a number of mountainous regions of the continent was affected by ancient glaciation.
-Modern glaciers have been preserved on the islands of the Arctic, in Iceland and in the highlands.
+The relief of the northern and some mountainous regions of the continent was influenced by ancient glaciation.
+Modern glaciers remain on the Arctic islands, Iceland and in the highlands.
 About 11 million km² (mainly in Siberia) is occupied by permafrost.

-In Eurasia there is the highest mountain of the Earth - Chomolungma (Everest), the largest lake - the Caspian Sea and the deepest - Baikal, the largest mountain system by area - Tibet, the largest peninsula - Arabian, the largest geographical area- Siberia, the most low point sushi - Depression of the Dead Sea.
+In Eurasia there is the highest mountain on Earth - Chomolungma (Everest), the largest lake - the Caspian Sea and the deepest - Baikal, the largest mountain system in area - Tibet, the largest peninsula - the Arabian, the largest geographical area- Siberia, the most low point sushi - Dead Sea Depression.
 The cold pole of the northern hemisphere, Oymyakon, is also located on the continent.
-Eurasia also has the largest natural area Earth - Siberia.
+Eurasia is also home to the largest natural area Lands - Siberia.

 Historical and geographical zoning

-Eurasia is the birthplace of the most ancient civilizations of the Sumerian and Chinese, and the place where almost all the ancient civilizations of the Earth were formed.
-Eurasia is conditionally divided into two parts of the world - Europe and Asia.
-The latter, due to its size, is divided into smaller regions - Siberia, the Far East, the Amur Region, Primorye, Manchuria, China, India, Tibet, Uyguria (East Turkestan, now Xinjiang as part of the PRC), middle Asia, Middle East, Caucasus, Persia, Indochina, Arabia and some others.
-Other, less well-known regions of Eurasia - Tarkhtaria (Tartaria), Hyperborea are almost forgotten today and are not recognized.
+Eurasia is the homeland of the ancient civilizations of Sumer and China, and the place where almost all the ancient civilizations of the Earth were formed.
+Eurasia is conventionally divided into two parts of the world - Europe and Asia.
+The latter, due to its size, is divided into smaller regions - Siberia, the Far East, the Amur region, Primorye, Manchuria, China, India, Tibet, Uighuria (East Turkestan, now Xinjiang within the People's Republic of China), middle Asia, Middle East, Caucasus, Persia, Indochina, Arabia and some others.
+Other, less well-known regions of Eurasia - Tarkhtaria (Tartaria), Hyperborea today are almost forgotten and not recognized.

 All climatic zones and climatic zones are represented in Eurasia.
-In the north, the polar and subpolar climatic zones prevail, then the temperate zone crosses Eurasia with a wide strip, followed by the subtropical zone.
-The tropical belt on the territory of Eurasia is interrupted, stretching across the continent from the Mediterranean and Red Seas to India.
-The subequatorial belt protrudes to the north, covering India and Indochina, as well as the extreme south of China, while the equatorial belt covers mainly the islands of southeast Asia.
-The climatic zones of the maritime climate are located mainly in the west of the continent in Europe, as well as the islands.
-Monsoon climate zones prevail in the eastern and southern regions.
-With a deepening inland, the continentality of the climate grows, this is especially noticeable in the temperate zone when moving from west to east.
-The most continental climate zones are found in Eastern Siberia (see Sharply continental climate).
+In the north, polar and subpolar climate zones predominate, then a wide strip of Eurasia is crossed by the temperate zone, followed by the subtropical zone.
+The tropical belt in Eurasia is interrupted, stretching across the continent from the Mediterranean and Red Seas to India.
+The subequatorial belt projects northward, covering India and Indochina, as well as the extreme south of China, while the equatorial belt covers mainly the islands of southeast Asia.
+Maritime climate zones are found predominantly in the west of the continent in Europe, as well as on the islands.
+Monsoon climate zones predominate in the eastern and southern regions.
+As you move deeper into the land, the continental climate increases, this is especially noticeable in the temperate zone when moving from west to east.
+The most continental climate zones are located in Eastern Siberia (see Sharply continental climate).

 All are represented in Eurasia natural areas.
-This is due to the large size of the mainland and the length from north to south.
+This is due to the large size of the continent and its length from north to south.

-northern islands and high mountains partially covered by glaciers.
-The zone of polar deserts extends mainly along the northern coast and a significant part of the Taimyr Peninsula.
+Northern Isles and high mountains partially covered by glaciers.
+The polar desert zone extends mainly along the northern coast and a large part of the Taimyr Peninsula.
 Next comes a wide belt of tundra and forest-tundra, occupying the most extensive areas in Eastern Siberia (Yakutia) and the Far East.

-Almost all of Siberia, a significant part of the Far East and Europe (northern and northeastern), is covered with coniferous forest - taiga.
-On South Western Siberia and on the Russian Plain (central and western parts), as well as mixed forests in Scandinavia and Scotland.
-There are areas of such forests in the Far East: in Manchuria, Primorye, Northern China, Korea and the Japanese Islands.
-Deciduous forests predominate mainly in the west of the mainland in Europe.
-Small patches of these forests are found in eastern Asia (China).
-In the southeast of Eurasia, there are massifs of moist equatorial forests.
+Almost all of Siberia, a significant part of the Far East and Europe (northern and northeastern), is covered by coniferous forest - taiga.
+On South Western Siberia and on the Russian Plain (central and western parts), as well as in Scandinavia and Scotland there are mixed forests.
+There are also areas of such forests in the Far East: in Manchuria, Primorye, Northern China, Korea and the Japanese Islands.
+Deciduous forests predominate mainly in the western part of Europe.
+Small areas of these forests are found in eastern Asia (China).
+In the southeast of Eurasia, there are tracts of moist equatorial forests.

-The central and southwestern regions are predominantly occupied by semi-deserts and deserts.
-In Hindustan and Southeast Asia, there are areas of light forests and variable-humid and monsoon forests.
-Subtropical and tropical forests of the monsoon type also prevail in eastern China, and their temperate counterparts in Manchuria, the Amur Region and Primorye.
-In the south of the western part of the continent (mainly the Mediterranean and on the Black Sea coast) there are zones of hard-leaved evergreen forests and shrubs (forests of the Mediterranean type).
+The central and southwestern regions are occupied mainly by semi-deserts and deserts.
+In Hindustan and Southeast Asia there are areas of open forests and variable-humid and monsoon forests.
+Subtropical and tropical forests of the monsoon type also predominate in eastern China, and their temperate counterparts in Manchuria, the Amur region and Primorye.
+In the south of the western part of the continent (mainly the Mediterranean and the Black Sea coast) there are zones of hard-leaved evergreen forests and shrubs (Mediterranean type forests).
 Large areas are occupied by steppes and forest-steppes, occupying the southern part of the Russian Plain and the south of Western Siberia.
-Steppes and forest-steppes are also found in Transbaikalia, the Amur region, their vast areas are in Mongolia and northern and northeastern China and Manchuria.
+Steppes and forest-steppes are also found in Transbaikalia and the Amur region; there are vast areas of them in Mongolia and northern and northeastern China and Manchuria.

 Fauna, animal world

-A large, northern, part of Eurasia belongs to the Holarctic zoogeographic region; the smaller, southern one, to the Indo-Malay and Ethiopian regions. for the most part Africa is part of the Ethiopian region.
-Some southeastern islands of the Malay Archipelago are classified by most zoogeographers as part of the Australian zoogeographic region.
-This division reflects the features of the development of the Eurasian fauna in the process of changing natural conditions during the end of the Mesozoic and the entire Cenozoic, as well as connections with other continents.
-To characterize modern natural conditions, the ancient extinct fauna known only in the fossil state, the fauna that disappeared in historical time as a result of human activity, and modern fauna are of interest.
+The large, northern part of Eurasia belongs to the Holarctic zoogeographic region; the smaller, southern one - to the Indo-Malayan and Ethiopian regions.
+The Indo-Malayan region includes the peninsulas of Hindustan and Indochina along with the adjacent part of the mainland, the islands of Taiwan, the Philippine and Sunda, southern Arabia along with for the most part Africa is part of the Ethiopian region.
+Some southeastern islands of the Malay Archipelago are classified by most zoogeographers as belonging to the Australian zoogeographic region.
+This division reflects the peculiarities of the development of the Eurasian fauna in the process of changing natural conditions during the end of the Mesozoic and the entire Cenozoic, as well as connections with other continents.
+To characterize modern natural conditions, ancient extinct fauna known only in fossil form, fauna that disappeared in historical times as a result of human activity, and modern fauna are of interest.

-At the end of the Mesozoic, a diverse fauna formed on the territory of Eurasia, consisting of monotremes and marsupials, snakes, turtles, etc. With the advent of placental mammals, especially predators, lower mammals retreated south to Africa and Australia.
-They were replaced by proboscis, camels, horses, rhinos, which inhabited most of Eurasia in the Cenozoic.
-The cooling of the climate at the end of the Cenozoic led to the extinction of many of them or retreat to the south.
-Proboscis, rhinos, etc. in the north of Eurasia are known only in a fossil state, and now they live only in South and Southeast Asia.
-Until recently, camels and wild horses were widespread in the interior arid parts of Eurasia.
+At the end of the Mesozoic, a diverse fauna formed on the territory of Eurasia, consisting of monotremes and marsupial mammals, snakes, turtles, etc. With the advent of placental mammals, especially predators, lower mammals retreated south to Africa and Australia.
+They were replaced by proboscideans, camels, horses, and rhinoceroses, which inhabited most of Eurasia in the Cenozoic.
+The cooling of the climate at the end of the Cenozoic led to the extinction of many of them or their retreat to the south.
+Proboscideans, rhinoceroses, etc. in northern Eurasia are known only in fossil form, and now they live only in South and Southeast Asia.
+Camels and wild horses were until recently widespread in the arid interior of Eurasia.

 The cooling of the climate led to the settlement of Eurasia by animals adapted to harsh climatic conditions (mammoth, aurochs, etc.).
-This northern fauna, the center of formation of which was in the area of the Bering Sea and was common with North America, gradually pushed the heat-loving fauna to the south.
-Many of its representatives have died out, some have survived in the composition of the modern fauna of the tundra and taiga forests.
-The drying up of the climate of the interior regions of the mainland was accompanied by the spread of the steppe and desert fauna, which survived mainly in the steppes and deserts of Asia, and partially died out in Europe.
+This northern fauna, the center of formation of which was located in the Bering Sea region and was common with North America, gradually pushed the thermophilic fauna to the south.
+Many of its representatives have become extinct, some have survived as part of the modern fauna of tundras and taiga forests.
+The drying up of the climate in the interior of the continent was accompanied by the spread of steppe and desert fauna, which survived mainly in the steppes and deserts of Asia, and partially became extinct in Europe.

-in eastern Asia, where climatic conditions did not undergo significant changes during the Cenozoic, many pre-glacial animals found refuge.
-In addition, through East Asia there was an exchange of animals between the Holarctic and Indo-Malay regions.
-Within its limits, far to the north, such tropical forms as the tiger, the Japanese macaque, and others penetrate.
+In eastern Asia, where climatic conditions did not undergo significant changes during the Cenozoic, many animals of pre-glacial times found refuge.
+In addition, through East Asia there was an exchange of animals between the Holarctic and Indo-Malayan regions.
+Within its borders, tropical forms such as the tiger, Japanese macaque, and others penetrate far to the north.

-The distribution of modern wild fauna across the territory of Eurasia reflects both the history of its development and the features of natural conditions and the results of human activity.
+The distribution of modern wild fauna across the territory of Eurasia reflects both the history of its development, as well as the characteristics of natural conditions and the results of human activity.

-On the northern islands and in the extreme north of the mainland, the composition of the fauna almost does not change from west to east.
-The fauna of the tundra and taiga forests has minor internal differences.
-The farther to the south, the differences in latitude within the Holarctic become more and more significant.
-The fauna of the extreme south of Eurasia is already so specific and so different from the tropical fauna of Africa and even Arabia that they are assigned to different zoogeographic regions.
+On the northern islands and in the far north of the mainland, the composition of the fauna remains almost unchanged from west to east.
+The fauna of tundras and taiga forests has minor internal differences.
+The further south you go, the differences in latitude within the Holarctic become more and more significant.
+The fauna of the extreme south of Eurasia is already so specific and so different from the tropical fauna of Africa and even Arabia that they are classified as different zoogeographic regions.

-The fauna of the tundra is especially monotonous throughout Eurasia (as well as North America).
+The tundra fauna is especially uniform throughout Eurasia (as well as North America).

 Most common large mammal tundra - reindeer (Rangifer tarandus).
-It is almost never found in Europe in the wild; this is the most common and valuable domestic animal in the north of Eurasia.
-The tundra is characterized by arctic fox, lemming and white hare.
+It is almost never found in the wild in Europe; This is the most common and valuable domestic animal in the north of Eurasia.
+The tundra is characterized by arctic fox, lemming and mountain hare.

 Eurasian countries

-The list below includes not only states located on the Eurasian mainland, but also states located on islands classified as Europe or Asia (an example is Japan).
+The list below includes not only states located on the Eurasian mainland, but also states located on islands classified as Europe or Asia (for example, Japan).

 • Abkhazia